MicrosoftDocs/powerbi-docs/powerbi-docs/developer/what-can-you-do.md

 The Power BI service (SaaS) and the Power BI Embedded service in Azure (PaaS) have APIs for embedding your dashboards and reports.
 This feature means you can access the latest Power BI features – such as dashboards, gateways, and app workspaces – when embedding your content.

-You can go through the [Embedding startup tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.
+You can go through the [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.

 Choose the solution that is right for you: